diandiancha/ImageRepair-AI/README.md

 ## 🙏 Acknowledgments

 This project stands on the shoulders of giants.
-Our heartfelt thanks go to the creators of these incredible open-source models:
+My heartfelt thanks go to the creators of these incredible open-source models:

   - [**GFPGAN**](https://github.com/TencentARC/GFPGAN)
   - [**Real-ESRGAN**](https://github.com/xinntao/Real-ESRGAN)